Shaleeta/607-2024/Goblin.md

 I have edited all the audio clips and added the sound effects and background noises where needed.
 I have two samples.
 The first one is a typical 5-minute sample from Chapter 1 without sound effects so that I could learn how to create a standard audiobook.
 My second sample is a 5-minute clip from Chapter 8 that has voice acting, sound effects and background noise at certain parts.
 This was to see how I could incorporate these aspects into an audiobook.

+I thought of adding more sound effects and background music but I didn't want it to be too distracting.

 My next issue for this week is to focus on putting together the audiobook cover and audio.